wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 These different options are explained in more detail below.

-.. caution:: **if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format if you want to keep using them.** This is explained in "Converting your custom pRT2 opacities to pRT3 format" `here <#converting-your-custom-prt2-opacities-to-prt3-format>`_.
-This conversion is necessary because we switched from Fortran binary tables to `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_.
-Correlated-k opacity files you downloaded from ExoMol do not have to be converted, since we adopted their format.
-You still need to place them in differently called folders, however, see the instructions on "Importing opacity tables from the ExoMol website" `below <#importing-opacity-tables-from-the-exomol-website>`_.
+.. important:: **Converting pRT2 opacities:** if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format.
+This is explained in the `converting your custom pRT2 opacities to pRT3 format section <content/pRT3_changes_description.html>`_.

 .. _ExoMolpRT: